orfeotoolbox/OTB/CONTRIBUTING.md

 Remote Modules are the preferred way if you wish to make your apps and filters available to the community while keeping control and maintenance of their sources.
 Those modules are just like regular modules, except they are not distributed inside OTB source code.
-For more informations, see [the CookBook](https://www.orfeo-toolbox.org/CookBook-develop/RemoteModules.html)
+For more information, see [the CookBook](https://www.orfeo-toolbox.org/CookBook-develop/RemoteModules.html)

 ## GitLab guidelines